-If lavender syrup is not on hand and you engage spirits of the alcohol variety, you might entertain a cocktail with an elder flower liqueur.
+If you’ve no time or lavender syrup and you engage spirits of the alcohol variety, you might entertain a cocktail with an elder flower liqueur.
 Ellen Dugan likes elder for “enchantment and good luck.”
 Raven Grimassi credits elder with “healing, prosperity, and protection.”

 Lastly, no Beltane would be complete for me without a gift for the Fae.

 For over 20 years, I have loved and leveraged Patricia Telesco’s friend honeycakes recipe.

 These simple “fairy folk fritters” are delicious bites for us and wonderful treats for the faeries; we leave half the batch around the property as thanks to the wee folk.
 Oddly, the cakes left near the emerging lilies of the valley are typically the ones that disappear first…

 Beltane is truly about an untamed lust for life.
 As Karen Clark plainly realizes,